 - □ Never leave the battery pack in temperatures above 60°C, such as in a car parked in the sun or under direct sunlight. - □ Battery life is shorter in a cold environment.
-This is due to decreased battery efficiency at low temperatures. - □ Charge the batteries at temperatures between 10°C to 30°C. Lower temperatures require a longer charging time. - □ While the battery is in use or being discharged, the battery pack heats up.
+This is due to decreased battery efficiency at low temperatures. - ☐ Charge the batteries at temperatures between 10°C to 30°C. Lower temperatures require a longer charging time. - □ While the battery is in use or being discharged, the battery pack heats up.
 This is normal and is not cause for concern.

-- Keep the battery pack away from all sources of heat.
+Keep the battery pack away from all sources of heat.
 Keep the battery pack dry.
 Do not open or try to disassemble the battery pack.
 Do not expose the battery pack to any mechanical shock.
-If you are not using the computer for an extended period of time, remove the battery pack from the computer to prevent damage to the battery. - ☐ You do not need to discharge the battery before recharging.

-the end of its life and should be replaced.

-☐ If you have not used the battery pack for a considerable amount of time, recharge the battery.

-On using headphones

-■ Road safety - Do not use headphones while driving, cycling, or operating any motorised vehicle.
-It may create a traffic hazard and is illegal in some areas.
-It can also be potentially dangerous to play loud music while walking, especially at pedestrian crossings.
+If you are not using the computer for an extended period of time, remove the battery μ computer to prevent damage to the battery. ack from the If, after fully charging the battery pack, the battery power is still low, the battery pack need of its life and should be replaced. າay be reachin ດ You do not need to discharge the battery before recharging.
+If you have not used the battery pack for a considerable amount of time, recharge the oattery.
+Or using headphones Road safety - Do not use headphones while driving, cycling, or operating any motorized create a traffic hazard and is illegal in some areas.
+It can also be potentially dangerous to while walking, especially at pedestrian crossings.
+Preventing hearing damage - Avoid using headphones at high volume.
+Hearing experience against continuous, loud and extended play.
+If you experience a ringing in your ears, red or discontinue use.